NesibeYilmazer/NesibeYilmazer/README.md

  <p>
     I am a, 21-year-old woman trying to become a "developer" in the IT community and adapt to Germany.
 I am looking for the fastest ways to find a job.
     I've never worked before in any workplace and I have no salary or income source.
 My mother language is Turkish.
 I have high school certificate.
     I’m currently learning German and English and the Full Stack Developement now.
-I do not have a university background, just for now.
+I do not have a university background, but, just for now..